 This data base is an invaluable tool for our PR efforts.
 It was developed primarily to better facilitate our ability to connect reporters/journalists to Wheelock College experts.
 Included in this data base are profiles of Wheelock faculty and staff members featuring scholarship, research, important achievements and areas of expertise.

 Link to Expert Database

 It is an easy process to get setup in the data base.
-Beth Kaplan will serve as your contact for facilitating the process to enter in your information or any troubleshooting.
 Your information will not go live until you feel comfortable with it.
-You can reach her at:
+Contact Marta Rosa for more information.